Remembering Gandhi and Shastri: Leaders who shaped India

 Gandhi's role in the Quit India Movement of 1942 further demonstrated his unwavering commitment to these principles.
 He called on the Indian populace to engage in mass civil disobedience against British rule.
 Despite facing arrests and imprisonments, Gandhi remained determined in his beliefs, principles, and goals.

-Read more about the Quit India Movement: Timeline, History & Significance in our blog.
+Read more about: Quit India Movement: Timeline, History & Significance.

 In recognition of Mahatma Gandhi’s monumental contributions to humanity, the 2nd of October is celebrated as a national holiday in India and is also observed as the International Day of Non-Violence by the United Nations.